 A good LED lighting system is a big investment, so do your homework.
 Ensure you are considering all factors when calculating your cost of ownership.
 The cheapest price may turn out to be an expensive mistake.

 What does the future hold for LED technology in horticultural applications?
 As we learn more about LEDs in relation to horticulture, we will undoubtedly see increasing general adoption as researchers, manufacturers and growers become more educated.
 And much like the general lighting industry adopted a set of quality standards and benchmarks like the Lighting Facts program, so too will we start to see set standards emerge in the horticultural industry.

-For now, many growers are opting to install hybrid lighting systems i.e. a mix of LED and traditional technologies—allowing them the benefits of both technologies.
-However, as is the case for any lighting system, a hybrid system should be based on a carefully considered light plan that is specific to that particular application.
+For now, many growers are opting to install hybrid lighting systems i.e. a mix of LED and traditional technologies.
+This allows them the benefits of both technologies.
+However, as is the case for any lighting system, a grower should base a hybrid system on a carefully considered light plan that is specific to that particular application.
 Most reputable lighting manufacturers offer light planning services.
-Growers, however, should be aware that a company who manufactures only LED or only traditional-source lighting products will, for obvious, reasons try to “sell” growers on the technology upon which their products are based.
-So, working with a manufacturer who offers multiple product technologies will ensure an unbiased recommendation so the grower knows they are getting the product/technology that’s the best fit for their particular application.
+Growers, however, should be aware that a company that manufactures only LED or only traditional-source lighting products will, for obvious reasons try to “sell” growers on the technology upon which their products are based.
+So, working with a manufacturer who offers multiple product technologies will ensure an unbiased recommendation.
+This allows the grower to know they chose the product/technology that best fits their particular application.